An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Applications to the Robbins-Siegmund theorem

 \begin{theorem}[\cite{robbins-siegmund:71:lemma}] Let $(X_n)$, $(A_n)$, $(B_n)$ and $(C_n)$ be sequences of nonnegative integrable real-valued random variables adapted to a filtration $(\mathcal F_n)$.
 Assume that $\sum_{i=0}^\infty A_i<\infty$ and $\sum_{i=0}^\infty C_i<\infty$ a.s.\ and

 a.s.\ for all $n\in\NN$.
 Then $(X_n)$ converges a.s.\ and $\sum_{i=0}^\infty B_i<\infty$ a.s. \end{theorem}

-As anticipated by the range of applications presented in the original work \cite{robbins-siegmund:71:lemma} by Robbins and Siegmund, this result has become a fundamental tool for establishing the convergence of stochastic approximation algorithms, and we refer to the recent survey paper \cite{franci-grammatico:convergence:survey:22} for a broad overview of the many applications up to 2022.
+As anticipated by the range of applications presented in the original work \cite{robbins-siegmund:71:lemma}, this result has become a fundamental tool for establishing the convergence of stochastic approximation algorithms, and we refer to the recent survey paper \cite{franci-grammatico:convergence:survey:22} for a broad overview of some of the many applications up to 2022.